How to create an Ideal Candidate Profile

 Here’s an image showing the breakdown of the core attributes required for a Technician role.

-If you’re using Signal for this then please note that you can customise your questionnaire and the email you send your employees ahead of sending it.
-You can also choose whether people are completing it anonymously or not.
+If you’re using Signal for this, please note that you can customise your questionnaire and the email you send to your employees before sending it.
+You can also choose whether people complete it anonymously or not.

-It’s a good idea to set a deadline for this (usually one week).
-You’ll need this ahead of the next step, the ICP workshop.
+Setting a deadline for this (usually one week) is a good idea.
+You’ll need this before the next step, the ICP workshop.

 Try Signal for free here: thrivemap.io/signal-job-analysis-tool/